weidong-whu/3DLineResconstruction/README.md

 # 3D Line Reconstruction

-Welcome to the public repository for our paper: *"Clustering, Triangulation, and Evaluation of 3D Lines in Multiple Images."* This repository features:
+Welcome to the public repository for our paper: *"Clustering, Triangulation, and Evaluation of 3D Lines in Multiple Images.
+ISPRS,2024"* This repository features:

 - Adaptive 3D line clustering for multi-view reconstruction.
 - Robust triangulation with geometric consistency.